dptools/daily_journal_acoustic_features_utility/README.md

 # AMPSCZ Feature Extraction Utility for Daily Audio Journals

 Supplement to AMPSCZ diary data flow code, for extraction of OpenSMILE features on the designated AV processing server(s).
-Work in progress.
+Work in progress, but initial testing on ProNET AV server was successful.
+This portion of the code took ~30 seconds to run on 3 diary files from 1 subject totalling ~270 seconds.

 ### Purpose